 python -c 'import pty; pty.spawn("/bin/bash")'

-, which ask for a password.
+The above command produces a semi-interactive shell.
+That is, it is possible to use commands such as su and mysql, which ask for a password.
 The shell still closes itself with CTRL-C, and auto completion via TAB doesn’t work either.
-With a few simple commands (and a little magic) we can now go to a full shell.
+With a few simple commands (and a little magic) it is possible to go to a full shell.

 stty raw -echo